Life is a circle. The end of one journey is the beginning of the next!

 Everything on Earth goes through a life cycle!

-Activity 1 – Life Cycle of Animals
+Activity 1 – Life Cycle of a Butterfly

 Activity 2 – Life Cycle of a Frog

-Draw the lifecycle of the frog!
+Draw the lifecycle if a frog!

 Activity 3 – Life Cycle of a Plant